 - Contact Us

-As of June 2020, Cryoport is the clear market-leader in temperature-controlled logistics for the life sciences industry, supporting more than 465 clinical trials in the Regenerative Medicine space and the first two CAR T-cell products brought to market, Kymriah® and Yescarta®.
-Cryoport has partnerships and collaborations with leading international couriers, FedEx, UPS, and DHL, as well as with industry-giants, Lonza, McKesson Specialty Health and World Courier as it continues to further build out its Compliance Unified Ecosystem™ (CUE) to better serve the life sciences industry, especially regenerative therapy.
+Cryoport is the clear market-leader in temperature-controlled supply chain solutions for the life sciences industry, supporting 668 active clinical trials in the Regenerative Medicine space and the first two CAR T-cell products brought to market, Kymriah® and Yescarta®.
+Cryoport has partnerships and collaborations with leading international couriers, FedEx, UPS, and DHL, as well as with industry-giants, Lonza, McKesson Specialty Health and World Courier as it continues to further build out its Compliance Unified Ecosystem® (CUE) to better serve the life sciences industry, especially regenerative therapy.

 In May 2019, Cryoport completed its first acquisition, Cryogene, a biostorage company based in Houston, Texas.